Maths Events and ActivitiesCTA

 - Perform basic numeracy skills fluently

-- Reason mathematically and think logically, using the correct mathematical vocabulary to develop sound mathematical discussions
+- Articulate their thinking, reason Mathematically and think logically, using the correct Mathematical vocabulary to develop sound Mathematical discussions

 - Identify patterns encountered in diverse situations and to make inferences from these